 Power metal music was once very popular – especially in Europe, but all those bands from the late 80s/early 90s followed the same formula for many years… making it difficult to differentiate from each other and only a few managed to overcome this and separate themselves from the thousand other companions.

-Freedom Call was one of the promising newcomers in the late 90s… but the fact that Dan formed them… created much confusion among the power metal fans.
-Anyway, the thing is that “Eternity” (2002) is the best release of the band up to date and a great power metal album overall… but before you draw any fast conclusions about the new album… keep in mind that the new elements they’ve added to their music… fit the band’s Teutonic power metal wonderfully… making “Land Of The Crimson Dawn” the best work of Freedom Call since “Eternity”!
+Freedom Call was one of the promising newcomers in the late 90s, but the fact that Dan formed them… created much confusion among the power metal fans.
+Anyway, the thing is that “Eternity” (2002) is the best release of the band up to date and a great power metal album overall, but before you draw any fast conclusions about the new album, just keep in mind that the new elements they’ve added to their music fit the band’s Teutonic power metal wonderfully… making “Land of the Crimson Dawn” the best work of Freedom Call since “Eternity”!